Lisa Davis found Princess, her now 17-year-old Maine Coon, at a local adoption event.

 Watch the heartwarming story of Prana and her human:

-For many people, the jury’s still out on ESAs.
+Let’s go back to ESAs now.
+For many people, the jury’s still out on them.

 “I think animals can reach lots of people outside of traditional models of treatments,” says Molly Crossman, a Yale University researcher.

 Most of the research on ESAs currently focuses on dogs, Crossman says.

 “We start with dogs, and I think a lot of other research groups do as well because it seems like dogs are … specially designed, for lack of a better word, to interact with people, to understand our social and emotional cues.”

 Cats and horses — and a number of other animals — are extremely sensitive to human “social and emotional cues.”
 And I think the research needs to be broadened to include these animals as well.